tkubica12/MicroHack-AppInnovation/solutions/ch01/README.md

 - Write simple README.md to describe how to deploy to your resource group and reference parameters file
 ```

-For VM source IP check portal for ```pip-nat-<user>```.
-Note that since VM runs in Azure VNET you can also easily use Service Endpoint feature on database rather than whitelisting IP, but in this solution we keep it IP based so you can do the same for apps running in on-premises environments.
+For the VM source IP check the portal for `pip-nat-<user>`.
+Because the VM runs in an Azure VNet you could alternatively use a Service Endpoint instead of an IP firewall rule; we keep it IP‑based here to mirror on‑premises scenarios.

-Note: in challenge 05 you will work on stricter security with Private Endpoint, BYOK encryption, Managed Identity and so on.
+Note: In challenge 05 you will introduce stricter security (Private Endpoints, customer‑managed key encryption, Managed Identity, etc.).

-Get connection string, configure your application via environmental variables or in ```appsetings.json``` file and start app in dotenet folder with ```dotnet run --project src/LegoCatalog.App/LegoCatalog.App.csproj```.
-Remember - env overrides ```appsettings.json``` so if you have already run start script yu might have ```$env:SQL_CONNECTION_STRING``` set either remove it (```Remove-Item env:SQL_CONNECTION_STRING```) and use ```appsetings.json``` or set it via env.
+Retrieve the connection string, configure the application via environment variables or `appsettings.json`, then start the app from the `dotnet` folder:
+`dotnet run --project src/LegoCatalog.App/LegoCatalog.App.csproj`
+Remember: environment variables override `appsettings.json`.
+If you previously ran the start script you might still have `$env:SQL_CONNECTION_STRING` set; either remove it (`Remove-Item env:SQL_CONNECTION_STRING`) to fall back to configuration or update it with the new value.

-## Step 2: Package as Docker container and run locally
+## Step 2: Package as a Docker container and run locally
-In this step we will create Dockerfile to package application and test it locally with Rancher desktop.
+Create a Dockerfile to package the application and test it locally (Rancher Desktop, Docker Desktop, dev container, etc.).

-Note that application uses data folder with startup JSON data (autoimported to database if empty) and product images.
-It is not best practice to put static content into Docker image so we will mount this folder as a volume in Docker.
+The application uses a data folder with seed JSON (auto‑imported if the database is empty) and product images.
+It is not best practice to bake static content into the container image, so we will mount this folder as a volume.

 Use GitHub Copilot to help you create the Dockerfile.
 Here is example prompt to start with:
 ```